Germany's Holocaust Payoff

 The BEG compensation law defined "persecution" and "loss of freedom" very liberally.
 It stipulated payments for Jews who had simply been required to wear the yellow star, even in Croatia, where the measure was ordered by non-Germans.
 Payments were also ordered for any Jew who was ever in a concentration camp, including the one in Shanghai, China, which was never under German control.
 The BEG law authorized payments to any Jew who was ever arrested, no matter what the reason.
 This meant that even Jews who were taken into custody for criminal acts were entitled to German "compensation" for "loss of freedom." /17

-The Luxembourg Agreement obligated the West German government to pay three billion German marks to the State of Israel and 450 million marks to various Jewish organizations.
-Accordingly, the West German Finance Minister announced in 1953 that he expected that the reparations payments would eventually total four billion marks.
-Time would prove this a ludicrous underestimate. /24
+The Luxembourg Agreement obligated Federal Germany to pay three billion German marks to the State of Israel and 450 million marks to various Jewish organizations.
+Accordingly, the German Finance Minister announced in 1953 that he expected that the reparations payments would eventually total four billion marks.
+Time would prove this a gross underestimate. /24

 First, it regards Jews not as equal and fully integrated citizens of whatever country they live in, but rather primarily as members of an alien and cosmopolitan national group.

-Second, it is based on the premise that the German nation, including even the Germans who grew up since 1945, is collectively guilty of terrible crimes, contrary to the democratic notion of individual responsibility for crime.
+Second, it is based on the premise that the German nation, including even those Germans who grew up since 1945, is collectively guilty of terrible crimes, contrary to the generally accepted notion of individual responsibility for crime.

-West Germany's lucrative and historically unparalleled payoff to Israel and world Jewry is a legacy and permanent reminder of Germany's catastrophic defeat in 1945 and subsequent domination by foreign powers.
+Germany's lucrative and historically unparalleled payoff to Israel and world Jewry is a legacy and permanent reminder of the nation's catastrophic defeat in 1945, and subsequent domination by foreign powers.

 - "Reparations, German," Encyclopaedia Judaica, Vol. 14, pp. 72-73.